Study of Some Chaotic Inflationary Models in f(R) Gravity: Inflationary Model for

 The energy conservation law implies that

 where prime denotes derivative with respect to $\phi$.
-This equation is known as Klein-Gordon equation also referred as scalar wave equation.
+This equation of motion is also known as scalar wave or Klein-Gordon equation.

-Chaotic inflation is used to discuss early inflating universe in which chaotic conditions originate some fluctuation patches.
-This occurs when inflaton field $\phi\gg M_{Pl}$ as well as negatively very large at the beginning and ends if $\phi\sim M_{Pl}$.
-In this case, inflaton moves towards the origin of potential and starts oscillating.
-Due to this behavior of inflaton field, the corresponding models are also referred as large field models.
-Chaotic inflation can also be described by quasi-de Sitter solution for $H=H_{dS}$ ($H_{dS}$ being constant represents the quasi-de Sitter solution) when $\omega_{eff}\simeq-1$ and slow-roll approximation is valid.
-The slow-roll approximation is carried out when inflaton and matter or radiation interactions are useless as well as kinetic energy is much smaller than the potential energy \cite{4}.
+To discuss the fluctuation patches arising from quantum fluctuations in the early universe, chaotic inflation imposes some initial conditions at the beginning of inflation.
+In chaotic inflationary scenario, inflaton field is found to be negatively very large and this inflationary paradigm ends for $\phi\sim M_{Pl}$.
+Due to this propagating behavior of inflaton field, the corresponding chaotic inflationary models are also known as large field models.
+This inflationary scenario also describe quasi-de Sitter expansion when $\omega_{eff}\simeq-1$ for $H=H_{dS}$ and slow-roll approximation is valid as well.
+Due to slow-roll approximation, inflaton and matter or radiation interactions are considered to be useless which implies that kinetic energy becomes much smaller than the potential energy of inflaton field (Guth 1981).